diejuse/proot_MaemoLeste_on_Android/README.md

 Source: https://maheshtechnicals.com/fix-termux-error-process-completed-signal-9-disable-phantom-process-killer-in-android-12-13/
 ###
 - (OPTIONAL.
 If you want to access Android functions from Termux such as getting the battery level, opening the camera and other applications.
 Does not work on all devices.)
 Download and install termux-api the latest apk release of Termux-api from https://f-droid.org/es/packages/com.termux.api/
+## RUNNING
+1. Open termux-x11 app.
+2. Open termux app.
+There only has to be one session running or the graphics acceleration provided by virglrender will not work.
+3. bash prootMaemo.sh.
+Immediately open termux-x11 again.
+## CLOSING PROPERLY.
+1. Open termux app.
+2. Press control+c.
+3. Exit.
+4. Long press on Termux and kill the session.